cuttle-cards/cuttle/docs/setup-development.md

 npm run start:devtools
 ```

-This will open the vue devtools in a standalone application window that you can use to insepct the state of the application.
+This will open the vue devtools in a standalone application window that you can use to inspect the state of the application.
 This can be used both when the app is open normally in the browser, or when testing with cypress.

 #### Open in browser